Snow removal is hard work and we know how frustrating it can be to see

 Avoid Shoveling Snow Into Street

 Remember, if you put the snow from your driveway or sidewalks into the street it will become an obstruction for vehicles.
-Additionally, when the plow comes by, it may wind up in a heavy dense pile at the end of the driveway.
+Additionally, when the plow comes by, it may create a heavy dense pile at the end of the driveway.
 Whenever possible, avoid putting snow into the street.